silasechegini/USDL-Monorepo/packages/plugins/README.md

       ...(init.headers || {}),
       "X-API-Key": this.options.apiKey,
     };
-    // Optionally, you can return nothing or the modified init object };
+    // No return value is needed; modify 'init' in place as required };
   afterFetch = async (url: string, response: Response, init: RequestInit) => {
     // Transform response
     if (response.headers.get("content-type")?.includes("application/json")) {
       // Add custom processing
     }
-    return response;
-  };
+    // No return value is needed; modify 'init' in place as required };
 }